Vision and mission

 Meet Herb & Ana

-Herb and Ana founded The Vine House on the conviction that fruitfulness comes from connection to Jesus — the True Vine.
-Married for over 15 years and raising six children, they believe faith must feel like family.
+Herb and Ana founded The Vine House with a simple conviction: fruitfulness flows from staying connected to Jesus, the True Vine.
+Married for over 15 years and raising six children, they believe faith should feel like family.

 Read More